edwardstone1337/Todoist/COPY.md

 ### COPY-026: Generated URL Helper Text
 - **Location:** `index.html` - `#url-helper`
 - **Context:** Visible below the generated URL input field
 - **Current Copy:** `This link opens Todoist Quick Add with your task.
-Works best on mobile devices.`
+Use it on mobile to keep your project.
+On desktop, Todoist sends the task to Inbox.`
 - **Type:** Static HTML

 ### COPY-027: Copy URL Button (Default State)